kundudeb/kundudeb.github.io/index.md

 I will be (co)-organizing the [37th Automorphic Forms Workshop](http://automorphicformsworkshop.org/index.html) to be held at the University of North Texas, Denton (Apr 30 - May 4, 2025).
 This is funded by the NSF grant DMS-2442586.

-## Expository Talks, Articles and Course Notes
+## Expository Talks, Articles, and Course Notes

 1. [MSRI Summer School (2017): Automorphic Forms and the Langlands' Program](https://github.com/kundudeb/kundudeb.github.io/blob/master/MSRI_Summer_School__Automorphic_forms_and_the_Langlands_program.pdf)
 2. [Introduction to Iwasawa Theory (of Fine Selmer Groups)](https://youtu.be/CiwR-YcEetI)
+3. [How to write a competitive postdoc statement](Presentations.pdf) - a presentation for graduate students at CMS 2024 (Vancouver)

 ## Travel Calendar